 Quinoa is a popular grain crop that is grown for its edible seeds and it is higher in protein compared to some grains.
-Quinoa is prepared and eaten just like rice but it comes with a mild nutty flavour and technically quinoa is not a cereal grain.
+Quinoa is prepared and eaten just like rice but it comes with a mild nutty flavor and technically quinoa is not a cereal grain.

 This grain is a great choice compared to many grains but there are definitely times you crave something different but with a similar taste.
 The nutritional value of quinoa is no secret but there are more protein-filled and nutrient-rich alternative grains that taste the same way.